lisongxu/CSCE156-Lab-Java-Intro/readme.md

 ### 4.2 Cleaning Up

-Though the syntax errors should now be resolved, the code isn't pretty making it difficult to read and understand.
+Though the syntax errors should now be resolved, the code isn't pretty, making it difficult to read and understand.
 Eclipse provides a built-in code formatter functionality.
-Typically if you write good code to begin with it will automatically provide consistent indentation and other stylistic features.
+Typically, if you write good code to begin with, it will automatically provide consistent indentation and other stylistic features.
 It is best practice to get in the habit of writing good, clean code automatically.
-However, if you need to clean up a file in one shot you can use the auto-formatter feature.
+However, if you need to clean up a file in one shot, you can use the auto-formatter feature.

 * On Windows: press `control-shift-f` to reformat the code
 * On Mac: press `shift-command-f` to reformat the code

 Another issue with the code is that it is using `lower_underscore_casing` for some of its variables.
 Change the variable names to the preferred `lowerCamelCasing` convention in Java.
 You could do this manually but a neat trick that most IDEs provide is as follows.

 1. Highlight the variable name (any instance will do)
 2. Right-click and select `Refactor` then `Rename`